edgel/jsnext/README.md

-How to build your own jQuext
+How to build
 ----------------------------

 1. `git clone https://github.com/jquext/jquext.git`

+2. `make clean`

+3. `make main`

-2. `make clean main demo`
+4. `make demo`

-3. view the samples(main.htm) in dist folder
+5. go into the 'dist' folder, open main.htm file to see the samples